timsoarer/timsoarer/README.md

-- 👋 Hi, I’m Timothy Mavreshko, also known as @timsoarer I currently use this site as an archive for my old code.
+- 👋 Hi, I’m Timothy, also known as @timsoarer
+I currently use this site as an archive for my old code.